Publishers Weekly

 Publishers Weekly (PW) is an American weekly trade news magazine targeted at publishers, librarians, booksellers, and literary agents.
-Published continuously since 1872, it has carried the tagline, "The International News Magazine of Book Publishing and Bookselling".
+Published continuously since 1872, it has carried the tagline, "The International News Magazine of Book Publishing and Bookselling."
 With 51 issues a year, the emphasis today is on book reviews.

+History

+Nineteenth century

-The magazine was founded by bibliographer Frederick Leypoldt in the late 1860s, and had various titles until Leypoldt settled on the name The Publishers' Weekly (with an apostrophe) in 1872.
+The magazine was founded by bibliographer Frederick Leypoldt in the late 1860s and had various titles until Leypoldt settled on the name The Publishers' Weekly (with an apostrophe) in 1872.
 The publication was a compilation of information about newly published books, collected from publishers and from other sources by Leypoldt, for an audience of booksellers.
 By 1876, The Publishers' Weekly was being read by nine tenths of the booksellers in the country.

 In 1878, Leypoldt sold The Publishers' Weekly to his friend Richard Rogers Bowker, in order to free up time for his other bibliographic endeavors.
-Eventually the publication expanded to include features and articles.
+Augusta Garrigue Leypoldt, wife of Frederick Leypoldt, stayed with the publication for thirty years.
+The publication eventually expanded to include features and articles.

+Harry Thurston Peck was the first editor-in-chief of The Bookman, which began in 1895.
+Peck worked on its staff from 1895 to 1906, and in 1895, he created the world's first bestseller list for its pages.